medusajs/medusa/docs/content/advanced/backend/endpoints/add-middleware.md

 ## Overview

-As the Medusa server is built on top of [Express](https://expressjs.com/), Express’s features can be utilized during your development with Medusa.
+As the Medusa backend is built on top of [Express](https://expressjs.com/), Express’s features can be utilized during your development with Medusa.

 One feature in particular is adding a [middleware](http://expressjs.com/en/guide/using-middleware.html#using-middleware).
 A middleware is a function that has access to the request and response objects.

 A middleware can be used to perform an action when an endpoint is called or modify the response, among other usages.

-You can add a middleware to an existing route in the Medusa server, a route in a plugin, or your custom routes.
+You can add a middleware to an existing route in the Medusa backend, a route in a plugin, or your custom routes.

 ---